Central Michigan vs. Florida International NCAA Football Odds, Plays and Insights | September 25, 2021

 Florida International Stats and Trends

-- In games that Florida International totals more than 353.7 yards, the team is 0-1 against the spread and 1-1 overall.
+- Florida International is 0-1 against the spread and 1-1 overall when the team picks up over 353.7 yards.

-- The Panthers have turned the ball over three more times (5 total) than the Chippewas have forced a turnover (2) this season.
+- The Panthers have turned the ball over five times this season, three more turnovers than the Chippewas have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.